chestNutLsj/my-cs-career/1-Theory/6-Network/Top-to-down/40-Network-layer-Data-plane.md

 >[! warning] DHCP 的严重缺陷——移动性差
 >From a mobility aspect, DHCP does have one very significant shortcoming.
 Since a new IP address is obtained from DHCP each time a node connects to a new subnet, a ==TCP connection to a remote application cannot be maintained as a mobile node moves between subnets==.
 >
 >In Chapter 7, we will learn how mobile cellular networks allow a host to retain its IP address and ongoing TCP connections as it moves between base stations in a provider’s cellular network.
 Additional details about DHCP can be found in [Droms 2002] and [dhc 2020].
-An open source reference implementation of DHCP is available from the Internet Systems Consortium [ISC 2020].
+An open source reference implementation of DHCP is available from the Internet Systems Consortium [ISC 2020].

 ### NAT(Network Address Translation)